 For fit and comfort, students are encouraged to have their own wetsuit for the open water dives.
 Wetsuits can be provided for those students that do not have their own.
 We also encourage students to have their own mask defog, equipment bag and Save-a-Dive kit if using their own equipment.
 Many students also prefer to have their own dive computer in order to become familiar with it.
 Dive computers are provided to our students for use during their open water checkout dives.
 We use and recommend the Shearwater Peregrine for all new divers.
 Shearwater computers are very easy to use and are the most popular computer line in the industry.

 How Much Does it Cost?

-Some dive shops may advertise a lower cost but then require the students to purchase or rent their equipment and pay the additional cost for entrance and registration fees.
-The average cost of these additional expenses can be as much if not more then the tuition for the class.
+Some dive shops or independent instructors may advertise a lower cost but then require the students to purchase or rent their equipment and pay additional cost such as entrance fees, tank rental, air fills and certification fees.
+The cost of these additional expenses can be as much if not more then the tuition for the class.